ReactiveX/RxSwift/Documentation/Why.md

 There are also a lot of problems with transient state when writing async programs.
 A typical example is an autocomplete search box.

-If you were to write the autocomplete code without Rx, the first problem that probably needs to be solved is when `c` in `abc` is typed, and there is a pending request for `ab`, the pending request gets cancelled.
+If you were to write the autocomplete code without Rx, the first problem that probably needs to be solved is when `c` in `abc` is typed, and there is a pending request for `ab`, the pending request gets canceled.
 OK, that shouldn't be too hard to solve, you just create an additional variable to hold reference to the pending request.

 The next problem is if the request fails, you need to do that messy retry logic.
 But OK, a couple more fields that capture the number of retries that need to be cleaned up.